ambertunnell/documentation/content/en/security/cloud_security_management/_index.md

 ## Track your organization's health

-via the posture and health identity score
+Use the posture and health identity scores to track your organization's health.

-Use the posture score to...

 For CSM Identities, the health identity score...